dnsimple/dnsimple-support/content/articles/secondary-dns-provider-easy-dns.markdown

 ---
-title: Secondary DNS with EasyDNS
+title: Add EasyDNS as a secondary DNS server
 excerpt: Secondary DNS can be complicated to set up.
 We simplify it with provider-specific settings for EasyDNS.
 categories:
 - Secondary DNS
 ---

-# Secondary DNS Configuration with EasyDNS
+# Add EasyDNS as a secondary DNS server

 For an overview of SecondaryDNS, have a look at [our introduction article](/articles/secondary-dns).